LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent.md

 The combination of machine learning and human intelligence to better understand and track what is happening in your contact center and to make fast progress in automating customer interactions.

-For a greater understanding of the dashboard and how to use it, please see the [Developers Community.](https://developers.liveperson.com/liveintent-overview.html#getting-started)
+For a greater understanding of the LiveIntent - please visit its [dedicated website.](https://www.liveperson.com/products/liveintent/)

 ## Where can you find intent management in LivePerson?